ohler55/oj/README.md

 [![Build Status](https://secure.travis-ci.org/ohler55/oj.png?branch=master)](http://travis-ci.org/ohler55/oj)

+### Future Release 2.11.2

+ - Changed the defaults for mimic_JSON to use 16 significant digits instead of the default 15.

 ### Current Release 2.11.1

  - Changed the use_to_json option to still allow as_json even when set to false.